 "I have a page that can only be seen by logged in users, but when they logout then click the back button, they see the page that should only be for logged in users.
 How do I disable the back button?"

 This is because of caching on the browser and the way browser history works.
 The short answer to this question is:

 You don't disable the back button.
 The back button isn't yours to disable, it's part of my browser and I want it to work.

 As a web developer, you have full control of your server code but only limited control of the client in terms of scripting.
-You cannot even gaurantee that the client will have any scripting capabilites (a user may disable script until they trust your site, I certainly do!), so you should never design your site behaviour from the client's perspective - i.e. trying to disable the back button of a browser.
+You cannot even guarantee that the client will have any scripting capabilities (a user may disable script until they trust your site, I certainly do!), so you should never design your site behaviour from the client's perspective - i.e., trying to disable the back button of a browser.

-Instead, if you need to implement behaviour so that when a logged out user clicks the back button they are redirected to a login page, you need to design your site so that this will occur.
-Your server side design should drive the client bevaiour,
+Instead, if you need to implement behaviour so that when a logged out user clicks the back button, they are redirected to a login page, you need to design your site so that this will occur.
+Your server side design should drive the client behaviour,

-By using caching directives, when your resources are requested you can include instructions that tell the browser "don't cache this content, always ask for it again".
-In .Net, this is achieve by using the Response Stream and the Cache settings. e.g.
+By using caching directives, when your resources are requested, you can include instructions that tell the browser "don't cache this content, always ask for it again".
+In .NET, this is achieved by using the Response Stream and the Cache settings. e.g.

 public class NoCache : ActionFilterAttribute